robert-to-the-face/MIS-310-IA-8-Robert-Wildman/README.md

 # MIS-310-IA-8-Robert-Wildman
-These are the projects for MIS 310 I made in Spring 2025
+These are the projects for MIS 310 I made in Spring 2025.

-Program 1: Main project
+Program 1: Calculator

-This is the project we have worked on all semester.
+This is a basic calculator program.
+We made this as part of an assignment for class.
+However, I made the program my own by adding support for square roots, percentages, and parentheses.
+This was done by adding a new row to the calculator and using the math module to evaluate square roots.

+Program 2: